Kitty Hawk Corporation: Kitty Hawk Flyer

-Kitty Hawk Cora / Cora by Wisk
+Cora PAV

 Since March 2018, Kitty Hawk Corporation had been testing an autonomous, electric air taxi prototype in New Zealand called Cora and code-named Zee.Aero.

-In 2019, the Kitty Hawk Cora autonomous personal air vehicle prototype was split off into a joint venture between Wisk Aero LLC and Boeing, becoming Cora by Wisk.
+In 2019, the Kitty Hawk Cora autonomous personal air vehicle prototype was split off into a joint venture between Wisk Aero LLC and Boeing, becoming the Wisk Cora.
 In December 2019, the Cora team was rebranded and spun off as a separate company called Wisk Aero.

 Kitty Hawk Heaviside

 In 2019, Kitty Hawk introduced a new aircraft called the Heaviside.
 It is designed to be quieter than normal aircraft.

 Kitty Hawk H2 (Heaviside 2)

 In 2022, Kitty Hawk introduced the 2nd iteration of its Heaviside, named H2.